remotehack/remotehack.github.io/pages/about.md

 ---
-layout: default
 title: About
+permalink: /about/
 ---

-# Can I attend?
+## Can I attend?

 Yes.